abbott567/blog/src/posts/how-to-write-good-alt-text-for-screen-readers/content.md

 > Colourful squiggles and lines.

 ### Incorrectly marking images as decorative
-I often see people marking stock images on articles as decorative, but you have to ask yourself, if it's *really* decorative why did you choose that exact image to compliment what you were writing about?
+I often see people marking stock images on articles as decorative, but you have to ask yourself, if it's *really* decorative, why did you choose that exact image to compliment what you were writing about?

 I mean, you don't expect to see an article on the financial crisis of 2008 with an accompanying image of a cat wearing sunglasses, right?
 It would likely be an image of money or something related to banking.
-So, the image is in context, it's like not decorative.
+So, if the image is in context, it's likely not decorative.

 Anywhere an image adds any kind of value for sighted users, then alternative text should be provided.